Michigan settles suit after landmark right to read ruling

 Tilley said an expected cut in education funding due to the coronavirus pandemic are concerning.

+“I hope there are adequate resources for Detroit schools and reparations for Detroit students," Sweeney said, adding that the next state budget should not include cuts to education and basic needs.

+“This is one first step to push our governor to find new revenue for our state in this moment," Sweeney said.

-Associated Press writer Corey Williams in West Bloomfield, Michigan, contributed to this story.
+Associated Press writer Corey Williams in West Bloomfield, Michigan, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.